Updated: September 24, 2021

 Sharing or posting content from The Mother Church or The Christian Science Publishing Society in response to the coronavirus

-Twenty-five additional "deep links" to JSH-Online content: You’re welcome to place on your site, social media account, or blog up to twenty-five “deep links” to any JSH-Online articles that meet your community’s needs (not limited to the paywall-free articles listed above).
+Twenty-five additional "deep links" to JSH-Online content: You’re welcome to place on your site, social media account, or blog up to twenty-five “deep links” to any JSH-Online articles that meet your community’s needs (not limited to the paywall-free or pandemic-related articles listed above).

 Full name of the source publication (e.g. Christian Science Sentinel), the author’s name, and a direct link to the article.